bcpearce/arduino-xbox360-motor-control/README.md

 ## Misc.
 I reccommend using an external power supply for the Arudino.
 The USB port doesn't supply much power, but this will depend on which motors you are using.

+## Credits
+Thanks to https://lcmccauley.wordpress.com/2014/01/05/gamepad-input-tutorial/ for supplying the code for the Gamepad.cpp class.